 Each family in North Korea is allocated a fixed ration of fruit and veg more or less for free that is delivered to their homes every week, with a little extra on special occasions such as Kim Il Sung’s birthday.
 This is a far cry from the cuisine we experienced in the swanky restaurants which were mostly filled with what looked like middle class locals.

 Barley tea and Taedonggang beer are popular with every meal.
 Barbecue, bibimbap, hotpot, Chinese, Japanese and other Asian foods are all common, as of course is kimchi and similar small spicy dishes, followed by rice to finish.
 The local favourite is the excellent raengmyon, Pyongyang Cold Noodles, with vegetables and mustard, especially from Okryugwan, the historic restaurant that even has a branch in Indonesia and used to have one in Dubai too.

 We were taken to outstanding restaurants, mostly divided into small rooms which were full of locals; but we were unable to tell how many people were in other rooms.
 On our previous visit we had set meals, but this time we were able to order from menus at roughly €10 a head, and we bought for our guides and driver who always insisted on eating at the same table with us.

 Taedonggang Seafood Restaurant has very large pools of very large fish swimming about that can be selected for cooking.
 We were shown to the very table at which last year Kim Jong Un hosted Moon Jae In, President of South Korea.
-There are great views of the Mansudae statues of the first two Kims across the river, though our reverie was disturbed when we were served with a still-breathing sturgeon, despite the fact that its body had been sliced into sashimi and we had just drunk its blood with a local liqueur.
+There are great views of the Mansudae statues of the first two Kims across the river, though our reverie was disturbed by cruelty when we were served with a still-breathing sturgeon, despite the fact that its body had been sliced into sashimi and we had just drunk its blood with a local liqueur.